fasih-uddin-ahmed/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A Tic-Tac-Toe game on a three by three grid board that can be played by two players.
+A Tic-Tac-Toe game developed in C++.